scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 library and its use cases, Python's syntax was extended to include indexing syntax :cite:`Hugunin1995a`.

-In the early 2000s, a similar library, Numarray, introduced a more flexible data structure :cite:`Greenfield2003a`.
+In the early 2000s, Numarray introduced a more flexible data structure :cite:`Greenfield2003a`.
 Numarray had faster operations for large arrays, but slower operations for small arrays.
 Subsequently, both Numeric and Numarray coexisted to satisfy different use cases.

 In early 2005, the NumPy library unified Numeric and Numarray as a single array package by porting Numarray's features to Numeric :cite:`Harris2020a`.
 This